 Many thanks to Drunk Monkeys for accepting my funny little story “Gaddafi in Drag.”
 You can read it here.
 And here’s how it starts: And then Gaddafi came in, totally in drag.
 Not just eye shadow, which he was famous for, but a full evening dress, pearl necklace, and hose.
 Rouge on his cheeks.
 Four […]

 My short story, “Sunsets in Sunny Gardens,” has now appeared in the latest I-70 Review.
 Thanks to Gary, Maryfrances, Jan and Greg for accepting it.
 I received my copy in the mail this week and it looks fantastic.
+The story opens:

 The new issue of Anomaly Lit, featuring my story “The Thing Speaks For Itself,” just came out, and it looks fantastic.
 “Thing Speaks” is an older story that I reworked a bit before submitting to Anomaly, reworking some sections that had previously never quite felt right.
 It’s a bleak little piece, but from the tenor […]

 The best part is the bringing in the “SCOTUScare” line.
 Funny for law nerds everywhere, and Scalia fans or haters alike.